 Forskolin’s antioxidant and anti-inflammatory action is due to the inhibition of macrophage activation, followed by a decrease in thromboxane B2 and superoxide levels.
 Some studies have found forskolin to be beneficial in cases of asthma, heart disease, hypertension, and diabetes.
 [RR1] Forskolin’s antioxidant properties have been shown to be similar to the effects of vitamin E.

-cAMP signaling is also associated with cancer and may have antitumor effects.
-These include preventing cell growth and migration, increasing cancer cell sensitivity to common antitumor drugs, and stimulating mesenchymal-to-epithelial transition, which may play a role in tumor metastasis.
+cAMP signaling is also associated with cell activities.
+These include preventing cell growth and migration and stimulating mesenchymal-to-epithelial transition.

 Body Composition and Diabetes